enkidevs/curriculum/lua/roblox-studio/events-in-studio/built-in-events.md

 Whenever you're working with instances and need to know what events they are applicable with, you can check through **object browser**[1].

 Since we've been working with the part instance, we'll briefly look through its events.
 Click on part in the object browser, and scroll down in the list next to the instances.
-The events are the key words labeled with a **lightning bolt**.
+The available `events` are the key words labeled with a **lightning bolt**.

 ![object-browser-events](https://img.enkipro.com/9718369d6baf76025aae8abae79cf2ee.png)